Sam Darnold Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

+- Darnold has thrown for 2,308 yards (144.3 ypg) to lead Carolina, completing 58.8% of his passes and tossing seven touchdown passes and 12 interceptions this season.

-- He's also chipped in on the ground, with 203 rushing yards (12.7 ypg) on 40 carries with five rushing touchdowns.
+- He's also contributed in the ground game, with 203 rushing yards (12.7 ypg) on 40 carries with five rushing touchdowns.

 - Darnold accounts for 31.0% of his team's red zone plays, with 35 of his 364 pass attempts coming from inside the opponent's 20-yard line.